dmbarbour/awelon/README.md

 Within the avm, the type of a behavior is represented as a block to execute on a type descriptor.
 The

 The AVM is represented as an Awelon module that operates in a restricted subset of Awelon to construct its description (i.e. as opposed to using JSON or XML).
-The AVM definition module can import one module, called 'avmboot' The parser must understand this module implicitly, and it provides just a few primitives for static operations.
+This restricted subset is provided by a module called 'avmboot'.
+The AVM may import avmboot or other modules that ultimately depend on avmboot (rather than avmprim).
+The parser must understand avmboot implicitly during the bootstrap process.
+It provides just a few primitives for static operations.

 Essentially, the AVM is a machine-processed standards document.
 There won't be many AVMs (probably the main line, a few experimental branches, maybe a didactic subset).
 After Awelon matures, the AVM will evolve very slowly.